-H. Member Health Assessment
+Member Health Assessment

 Molina Healthcare will identify Members with complex physical and/or behavioral health needs through screening and health assessments performed by Care Managers at the time of enrollment.
-The staff will obtain basic health demographic information to complete a Health Risk Assessment (HRA).
+The staff will obtain basic health demographic information to complete a Health 2018 Provider Manual, Version 2 - Reimbursement Guidance, pages 199, 200 Molina Healthcare of New Mexico, Inc.

+Risk Assessment (HRA).
 The HRA results will determine the necessary level of care management, identify any cultural or disability sensitivities and determine the need for a Comprehensive Needs Assessment (CNA).